The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Terence Sitiabudi (2006) is a Pearson Education publishing sales representative at UNSW.
 He is also completing a Master of Commerce at UNSW.

 David Harvey gained a PhD at Harvard University, on number theory/arithmetic geometry, followed by a three-year postdoc at the Courant Institute of Mathematical Sciences at NYU in September 2008.
 His son Zachary was born on 2 Oct 2009.
 He took up a lectureship at UNSW in July 2011 and was awarded a prestigious ARC DECRA award in late 2011.

 Scott Morrison (2001) completed his PhD at Berkeley, winning the 2007 Herbert Alexander Prize for outstanding dissertation in Pure Mathematics.
-He was a postdoctoral researcher working in Microsoft's Station Q at UC Santa Barbara, but is now back at Berkeley.
-He will move to ANU as Senior Lecturer in mid-2012.
+He was a postdoctoral researcher working in Microsoft's Station Q at UC Santa Barbara, but is now at ANU.
 His interests include mountain-climbing in Peru, juggling...

 Kevin Dahl (PhD, 2002) worked for KPMG's Treasury and Financial Risk Management Group for two years.
 From 2003 and onwards at Australian Sciences, he was involved in medical research projects in DNA repair, inflammatory skin disease and respiratory antivirals.

 Elizabeth Smith (2004) worked in Austrac before moving to the Australian Federal Police.
 She was married in 2007.

 Lindsay Peters (PhD, 1983) was Greens candidate for Bennelong in the 2007 federal election; Daniel Marti (1992) stood as a Greens candidate in the 2006 Victorian state election.

 Anthony Armstrong (2007, BSc/BComm) works at Macquarie Bank on the debt markets trading floor.